Song of Love (1929 film): Plot

-Anna Gibson (Belle Baker), her husband Tom Gibson (Ralph Graves), and their little boy Buddy (Dannie Mac Grant) form the small-time vaudeville act “The Three Gibsons.”
+Anna Gibson, her husband Tom Gibson, and their little boy Buddy form the small-time vaudeville act “The Three Gibsons.”
 Anna sings with warmth and dramatic flair, Tom provides comic dancing and patter, while Buddy, the bright child raised on the road, plays the comedy foil.
 Their number always ends with Anna's heartfelt rendition of “Take Everything But You,” as Buddy steps into the stage box to sing the chorus with her.
 The house invariably roars with applause—family affection and showmanship seamlessly blended.

 But Anna begins to worry.
 Buddy, raised entirely in dressing rooms and theaters, knows nothing of ordinary childhood.
 The act works, but his life doesn't.
 The moment of truth arrives when Buddy misses a performance because he has been playing baseball with neighborhood boys.
 He is so absorbed in the game that he forgets the theater entirely.
 Anna realizes, with a pang, that her son has been robbed of childhood and normal growth.

 Anna resolves to step away from the stage to give Buddy a home, stability, and proper schooling.
 Tom, a dyed-in-the-wool trouper, resists the plan.
 He sees Buddy as a born performer whose career should be fostered, not cut short.
-When blonde vaudevillian Maisie LeRoy (Eve Arden, credited as Eunice Quedens), who has designs on Tom, offers to replace Anna in the act, Tom reluctantly agrees.
+When blonde vaudevillian Maisie LeRoy, who has designs on Tom, offers to replace Anna in the act, Tom reluctantly agrees.

 Anna and Buddy move to a cottage in Freeport, New England.
 They settle into a quiet life, with Anna teaching Buddy and treasuring his chance to be an ordinary boy.
 Meanwhile, Tom tours with Maisie, enjoying her attention and the act's success.

 When Tom returns for Buddy's birthday party, Anna senses distance.
 At last Tom admits the truth—he has fallen in love with Maisie.
 Heartbroken, Anna tells him they must separate.
 She will support Buddy, but for the boy's sake they will keep up the pretense of family unity in his eyes.